NishanWijesinghe/pipeline-jobs/README.md

 # Jenkins automated

-The code here implements automation for Jenkins configuration & pipelines.
+The code implements automation for Jenkins configuration & creating pipelines.
 This is a site reliability engineering best practice.

 Project workflow is (1) run Jenkins container, (2) grep/await Jenkins launch completion, (3) generate all Jenkins pipelines.